-Benefits of Fish Oils and Breast Milk
+Benefits of Fish Oils on Breast Milk and Infant Health

-benefits of fish oils and breast milk Can fish oils and breast milk really help your baby?
-Research shows there are many benefits of omega 3 fatty acids, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+Research shows there are many health benefits from the omega 3 fatty acids, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).

-Health Benefits of Fish Oils:
+Health Benefits of Fish Oils for Infants:

-• A stronger immune system
+• a stronger immune system

-• Sharper vision
+• sharper vision

-• A better developed body
+• a better developed body

-• And most importantly, better brain development?
+• enhanced brain development?

-Research is now showing fish oils really benefit your baby when you breastfeed.
 Not only do you supply your baby with vital nutrients for growth but you're also creating that special bond of motherhood your baby needs.
-For more detailed info on the benefits of breastfeeding, visit "Why You Should Choose Breastfeeding."

 Hungary - Researchers gathered a group of pregnant and breastfeeding mothers together, noted the amount and kind of omega 3 fatty acids in their diet, and made note of any differences in their babies.